Aladdin (BlackRock): History

 Aladdin began in 1988 on a single workstation from Sun Microsystems.
-Purchased by Charles Hallac (1964-2015), this workstation stood between a refrigerator and a coffee machine in the company's one-room office at the time.
+Purchased by Charles Hallac (1964–2015), this workstation stood between a refrigerator and a coffee machine in the company's one-room office at the time.
 Hallac is regarded as the initial architect of Aladdin.
 The first mathematical models for Aladdin were developed by Hallac and Benett W. Golub.
 Among other things, these were models for mortgage securities (collateralized mortgage obligations, CMOs), which were a new financial product at the time.
 Aladdin's first major deployment was in 1994 for an order from General Electric (GE).
 BlackRock was asked to analyze the problematic mortgage portfolio of the investment bank Kidder, Peabody & Co, which had been a GE subsidiary since 1986.
 At the time, the portfolio was considered one of the most complex in the world.
 With the help of Aladdin, BlackRock was able to complete this order without any problems and Kidder, Peabody & Co was sold to Paine Webber in the same year.
 Golub and other BlackRock employees realized that the analyses and models originally created using Aladdin for their own purposes were also of interest to clients.
 A new business division was created and in 2000 the use of Aladdin was officially offered to clients.

 Due to the 2008 financial crisis, risk management became a focal point for financial investments.
 Very few asset managers had the appropriate personnel and expertise for this.
 BlackRock's offer to use Aladdin's analysis tools and databases for risk assessment met market demand and brought BlackRock a very broad customer base.
 The 2008 financial crisis and Aladdin played a significant role in BlackRock's dominant market position today.
 The US government also placed its trust in Aladdin's risk management during the 2008 financial crisis and handed over "toxic assets" worth US$130 billion to the financial services provider for management.
 These "junk securities" came from the government and the US Federal Reserve, from the liquidation of Bear Stearns and American International Group.
 During the 2008 financial crisis, BlackRock was allowed to value the balance sheet items of the now nationalized mortgage banks Fannie Mae and Freddie Mac and manage the repurchase of mortgage-backed securities for the US Federal Reserve in the amount of US$1.25 trillion.
 The government contracts, including those from the UK and Greece, gave BlackRock access to information that in turn flowed into Aladdin.

+In 2019, BlackRock acquired eFront, a Paris-based alternative investment management software provider, for $1.3 billion in cash, integrating private markets capabilities into the Aladdin platform.
+In 2024, Franklin Templeton selected Aladdin to unify its investment management technology across the firm.
+In March 2025, BlackRock completed the acquisition of Preqin, a private markets data provider, for £2.55 billion, integrating its data into the Aladdin ecosystem.
+In December 2025, BlackRock announced a partnership with Amazon Web Services to make Aladdin available on AWS infrastructure, complementing its existing Microsoft Azure deployment, with general availability expected in the second half of 2026.